rks101/eglinux/README.md

 # eglinux
 <!--[muscot](https://commons.wikimedia.org/wiki/File:Tux.png)-->
-eglinux pronounced as "easy Linux" compiles and presents helpful Linux commands and pointers for beginners and intermediate users.
-Efforts have been made to keep the commands and utilities as generic as possible, making them suitable for most Linux distributions or flavors.
+eglinux, pronounced as “easy Linux”, compiles and presents helpful Linux commands and pointers for beginners and intermediate users.
+Efforts have been made to keep the commands and utilities as generic as possible, making them suitable for most Linux distributions or flavours.

-Disclaimer: The output shown below for commands or utilities is compiled for educational and illustrative purposes only.
-You may not find all the exact details in your lab, office, or campus (loc).
-So, minor differences are expected.
+*Disclaimer*: The output shown below for commands or utilities is provided for educational and illustrative purposes only.
+You may not find exactly the same details or output in your lab, office, or campus (loc).
+Minor differences are therefore expected.

-Feedback: If this page helps you understand and gain hands-on Linux experience, please cite or reference this page.
-Additionally, please share your suggestions on how I can improve this page in terms of coverage and utility.
+*Feedback*: If this page helps you understand Linux and gain hands-on experience, please cite or reference this page.
+Additionally, please share your suggestions on how I can improve the page in terms of coverage, clarity, and utility.

 Linux powers many servers and large application deployments worldwide.
-Knowing how to navigate, search, and get help within a Linux system is essential for any application developer, sysadmin, or defender.
-Come, let's make penguins happy :)
+Knowing how to navigate, search, get help, and troubleshoot on Linux is essential for any application developer, sysadmin, or defender.

+**Come, let's make penguins happy! 🐧 :)**

 * [eglinux](#eglinux)
   * Part-1